hardisj/erinsaudiocorner/content/english/driveunits/Scanspeak18WU4741T00.md

 # Bottom Line

 **T/S Parameters and Linear Excursion:**
 * One-way linear excursion measured approximately 8.5mm for this test sample.
-To date, this is the longest linear stroke midwoofer in this size class I measured.
+To date, this is the longest linear stroke midwoofer in this size class I have measured.

 <br>